Wolfgang Rübsam: Biography

 After his musical training with Erich Ackermann in Fulda, Germany, Rübsam studied at the Musikhochschule in Frankfurt am Main with Helmut Walcha.
 Additional studies in organ followed with Marie-Claire Alain in France and with Robert T. Anderson at Southern Methodist University in Dallas, Texas.
 He won the first prize at the International Organ Competition in Fort Wayne, Indiana and the Grand Prix de Chartres for interpretation in 1973.

 In 1974, he was appointed as professor of sacred music and organ at Northwestern University.
 In addition, he also served as University Organist at Rockefeller Chapel at the University of Chicago from 1981 until 1997.
-Since 1997, he has been professor of organ at the Hochschule für Musik Saar in Saarbrücken, Germany.
+From 1997 until 2011, he was professor of organ at the Hochschule für Musik Saar in Saarbrücken, Germany.
 From 1998 until 2003, he was also artist in residence and university organist at Lawrence University in Appleton, Wisconsin.

-Rübsam has published more than 130 recordings, including two recordings of the complete organ works by Johann Sebastian Bach, the complete organ works of Dietrich Buxtehude, Felix Mendelssohn, Joseph Rheinberger, César Franck, Louis Vierne, and Jehan Alain, as well as recordings of Franz Liszt, Johann Pachelbel and Max Reger.
-In addition, he has recorded a major part of the keyboard works of Johann Sebastian Bach on modern Bösendorfer pianos.
-He is also sound engineer and producer for the Naxos Organ Encyclopedia Series.
-Wolfgang Rübsam is in great demand as concert organist and jury member for international competitions.
+Rübsam has published more than 130 recordings, including two recordings of the complete organ works by Johann Sebastian Bach, the complete organ works of Jehan Alain, Dietrich Buxtehude, César Franck, Felix Mendelssohn, Joseph Rheinberger, and Louis Vierne, and recordings of Franz Liszt, Johann Pachelbel and Max Reger.
+In addition, he has recorded a major part of the keyboard works of Johann Sebastian Bach on modern Bösendorfer pianos and the lute-harpsichord.
+He is sound engineer and producer for the Naxos Organ Encyclopedia Series and has been in great demand as concert organist and jury member for international competitions.

 Rübsam is also working as composer for the publishing houses Augsburg Fortress in Minneapolis, Minnesota and Schott Music in Mainz.